1300 748 137

 Smoke will only get inside your house through openings like windows, doors, and fireplaces.
 By spending the majority of your time in a room with little to no gaps, you’ll be exposed to less smoke.
 Moving the air purifier (if you have one) to this room would be an excellent idea, too.

-Also, keep in mind that the filters in your air purifiers require replacement every once in a while based on the user instructions.
+Also, keep in mind that the filters in your machine will require replacement every once in a while based on the user instructions.
 So if the filters are clogged, it will not perform very well and can put extra strain on your machine.

-Using a high-efficiency air purifier with a true H13 HEPA and Activated Carbon filter can aid your air purifier to get bushfire smoke particles and gases out of the house.
+Using a high-efficiency model with a true H13 HEPA and Activated Carbon filter can quickly help remove bushfire and other smoke particles and gases out of the house.

 It’s important that you close the doors that lead to bathrooms and laundry rooms.
 These rooms almost always have ventilation ducts, acting as pathways for the smoke to enter your house.